geonetwork/website/docsrc/docs.rst

 * `User guide <manuals/2.10.4/eng/users/index.html>`_ - The manual is a comprehensive guide to all aspects of using GeoNetwork opensource.

+* `Developer manual <manuals/2.10.4/eng/developer/index.html>`_ - The manual is for those who want to help with the development process, including source code, software releasing, and other administrative work.

 Articles & links